realcoloride/node_characterai/README.md

 ### Introduction

-Images are now stored as instances called `CAIImage`s.
+Images are now stored as instances called `CAIImage`.
 They store a local instance of the image and allow you to manipulate the image, generate a new image, and upload the image to CharacterAI's servers.

 They work on a STORED cache basis, meaning that the changes are stored locally until published.